Iliotibial band syndrome - aftercare

 The best way for the tendons to heal is to stick to a care plan.
 The more you rest and practice physical therapy, the quicker and better your injury will heal.

-Call your doctor if pain gets worse or doesn't get better in a few weeks.
+Call your health care provider if pain gets worse or does not get better in a few weeks.

 Akuthota V, Stilp SK, Lento P, Gonzalez P, Putnam AR.
 Iliotibial band syndrome.
 In: Frontera WR, Silver JK, Rizzo TD Jr, eds.
 Essentials of Physical Medicine and Rehabilitation: Musculoskeletal Disorders, Pain, and Rehabilitation.
 3rd ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 69.